The time is the 1950s, the place is Berlin

 A very-good academic overview of the specialist literature on the Berlin tunnel by J. Ransom Clark (Emeritus) Muskingum College, New Concord, Ohio.

-A Berlin Tunnel Cryptographic Factoid
+A Berlin Tunnel Cryptologic Factoid

-In a letter to "The Times" on Blechley Park from July 1980, a reader reveals a factoid about the Berlin Tunnel that I had not see before: US Navy Bombes (electro-mechanical computer-like machines built to recover Enigma keys) "were still being used in 1956 to solve East German police traffic in case it revealed inteligence about the CIA's Berlin Tunnel."
+In a letter to "The Times" on Blechley Park from July 1980, a reader reveals a factoid about the Berlin Tunnel that I had not see before: US Navy Bombes (electro-mechanical computer-like machines built to recover Enigma keys) "were still being used in 1956 to solve East German police traffic in case it revealed intelligence about the CIA's Berlin Tunnel."

 For further reading: "The Last Bombe Run, 1955" by Colin Burke.